 Collar and/or ID tag: A collar or tag may have the animal’s home number or address.
 For dogs, some tags are municipal licenses and may not have the guardian’s contact information.
 In this case, call the BC SPCA or your local Animal Control who can help track down where the animal lives.

 Microchips: Microchips are a reliable form of electronic permanent ID inserted under the animal’s skin.
 If you do not see a visible form of ID, the animal may have a microchip.
-You can take the pet to your nearest veterinary clinic, Animal Control agency or BC SPCA shelter to have the animal scanned for a microchip at no charge.
+You can take the pet to your nearest veterinary clinic, Animal Control agency or BC SPCA animal centre to have the animal scanned for a microchip at no charge.

 Ear tattoo: If the animal has an ear tattoo, contact the BC Pet Registry, a local veterinary clinic or animal control agency to trace it.
 If the tattoo is difficult to read, bring the animal to one of the above locations to read it at no charge.
 Some vet clinics also keep lost and found pet records and posters.

 Other tattoos: Some animals may have a breeder tattoo on their abdomen or inside leg.
-In this case, contact your local BC SPCA location or Animal Control shelter.
+In this case, contact your local BC SPCA location or Animal Control centre.
 Often these tattoos are only traceable through the original breeder.

 2.)
 Use the web